retr0reg/retr0reg/README.md

-Security Researcher && Developer.
-Starter and developer for [@chatwithbinary.com](https://chatwithbinary.com) & [AutoGDB](https://github.com/retr0reg/AutoGDB)
+## Security Researcher & Developer

-Currently a 14-year-old student in China, Shanghai.
-Python & C vuln hunt,  Full-stack Python developer, focused on binary exploitation-related developments.

-- 6 CVE certificate
-- Transformer Package RCE
+Passionate and innovative Security Researcher and Developer, starter and developer for [@chatwithbinary.com](https://chatwithbinary.com) & [AutoGDB](https://github.com/retr0reg/AutoGDB).
+At the age of 14, I am currently pursuing my studies in Shanghai, China, and dedicating my skills to vulnerability hunting in Python and C, as well as full-stack development with a focus on binary exploitation.

+- ❕ 12 `CVE` in various OSS Projects
+- 🤗 Identified and resolved a `Remote Code Execution (RCE)` vulnerability in `huggingface/transformers`.
-- PicoCTF 22 36th
+- 🚩 Achieved 36th place in PicoCTF 22
-- Youngest member in Tencent T-Spark program
-- Currently on Bilibili, giving free Pwn tutorials
-- Focusing on the application of NLP in Pwn

-*For contact, please email retr0@retr0.blog*
+- ✨ Member of `Tencent T-Spark program`
+- 👀 `NLP` && `Pwn`

+Feel free to reach out to me for collaborations or inquiries at